 Because true heart connections can remain so elusive, even when surrounded by community, lonely people often seek to fill this void with vain comforts.
 Sadly, these vain comforts often leave the heart feeling twice as empty and twice as isolated.

-The human heart, as Scripture tells us, can easily deceive itself.
-In the Christian community, we must be careful because in a very similar way we are often compelled to satisfy this loneliness with pious activities.
+In the Christian community, in a very similar way we are often compelled to satisfy this loneliness with pious activities.
 We come and go in moral efforts and never really make true connections that include openness and transparency.
 Filling our plates with religious services will not reach the recesses of loneliness.
 Even though some of these things are good–pursuit of these things will often propel us even further into discouragement and isolation if we haven’t dealt first with the root cause of loneliness.

 Joy and peace come from learning to walk in the design God has for our thinking.
 Every day we battle with old thought patterns and emotions that hold us captive.
 Blue Skies: Beyond The Dark Clouds Of Broken Thinking leads us step by step; taking us deep into truths that set us free to live into a new narrative, one of confidence and purpose—the story we were meant to live.